Ginkgo folium

 This section has been translated automatically.

-2 x up to 120 mg per day, one film-coated tablet in the morning and one in the evening; at least 8 weeks.
-For finished products, see package insert.
+2 x up to 120 mg per day, one film-coated tablet in the morning and evening; at least 8 weeks.
+Observe package insert for finished products.

 Undesirable effects